CamillaTH/portfolio-2/README.md

    No errors were found when code was injected into the official https://jigsaw.w3.org/css-validator
 * JS validation: Javascript validation using https://jshint.com (alot of missing semicolons where detected and fixed)
 * JS format: Fixed formating of Js code using https://beautifier.io
+* Contrast: Test contrast using https://wave.webaim.org/ tool resulted in change of background color and change color of buttons.

 ### Responsvie testing